 While Dragon Skin seems to be a heavy-duty body armor at first glance, heavy testing reveals that its linked overlapping plate design can’t stand up to intense conditions such as saltwater immersion and exposure to oil.
 The reason for this lies in the adhesive that keeps the ceramic plates in place.

 Under extreme temperatures and weather conditions, the adhesive breaks down, causing serious impairments in the body armor.
 It’s not just warm temperatures that compromise the integrity of the suit; colder climates can also destroy it.

 Some people may be confused by the downfall of Dragon Skin Armor, considering that it was being lauded heavily by the military before being dropped.
 The hype was due to marketing campaigns that exaggerated the strength and durability of the body armor.
 The popularity of Dragon Skin Body Armor had more to do with hype than any actual valid evidence that it was capable of withstanding military-grade conditions.

 Right now, ESAPI (Enhanced Small Arms Protective Insert) plates are the industry standard, meeting NIJ requirements.
-They’re issued as Class IV armor and serve as the federal government standard.
+They’re issued as level IV armor and serve as the federal government standard.
 For reference, level IV body armor protects against armor-piercing .30 bullets and provides at least single-hit protection against dangers in level II, and III categories.